ibm-cloud-docs/Backup/configure-bmr-backup-windows.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Configuring a Bare Metal Restore (BMR) backup job
+# Configuring Bare Metal Restore backup jobs
 {: #configureBMR}

-The following process can be used to configure a Bare Metal Restore (BMR) backup job for Windows Bare Metal Servers in {{site.data.keyword.cloud}}.
-Make sure you installed and configured the backup agent on the target server, then start the IBM Cloud Backup portal from the {{site.data.keyword.cloud}} console, and create and start a BMR Backup job.
+Configure Bare Metal Restore (BMR) backup jobs for Windows servers with {{site.data.keyword.backup_notm}} to create system-level backups for disaster recovery.
 {: shortdesc}

 BMR is available only for Windows Bare Metal Servers.
 The BMR option is not available for virtual server instances or Linux servers.
 For more information, see [Getting started with the Bare Metal Restore plug-in](/docs/Backup?topic=Backup-BMRplugin#BMRplugin).